-Connecticut's major cable companies have established numerous programs to improve students' technological literacy and to prepare them to be future leaders and innovators in an information-based economy.
-Over the next year.
-Cablevision's Power to Learn initiative will be raising awareness about cyberbullying.
-Partnering with schools and Boys & Girls Clubs, the campaign includes public service announcements, town hall meetings on local television channels and events in schools to educate teachers, students and parents on identifying, preventing and responding to cyberbullying.
+Vermont's major cable companies have established numerous programs to improve students' technological literacy and to prepare them to be future leaders and innovators in an information-based economy.
+Comcast's Digital Connectors program provides digital literacy training to young people from low-income backgrounds to enable them to train others in their communities.
 Charter's national Get Hooked on Education initiative provides a resource for families on media literacy.
 Additionally, in its New England service areas, Charter sponsored events to provide the DIGIKIDS® Child ID Program, providing parents and authorities with the digital tools needed to respond quickly to a missing child.
-Comcast supports Bigs and Littles, a program where Comcast employees serve as mentors to young children through Big Brothers Big Sisters.
-Cox Charities New England has focused its community grant program on outcomes-based academic after-school programming for middle-schoolers.
-Past grantees have included the Meriden Boys & Girls Club, the Southington YMCA, Village for Children and Families, the Manchester Police Athletic League and Enfield Resources for Children, among others.